adamd1008/wav2bmp/README.md

 ## Quick start: my first resynthesis!

+### Before we get started

+The tools in this repository operate on WAV files that you have on your system.
+When image files are generated, they will be written to the same directory as the source WAV file. *If you have an SSD*, beware that using large FFT sizes with big overlaps can result in large files being written to disk.
+I would recommend using this tool on a hard disk drive and, to be sure, copy any WAVs to the repository directory and use them from there.

 Navigate to the `wav2bmp` directory in a command-line terminal.
 In this example I am using the Command Prompt on Windows.
 Adjust paths where appropriate, according to where you cloned this repository.

 ```